 Paralympic Alpine Ski racer Corey Peter’s sporting career continues to go from strength to strength.
 The Sochi 2014 Paralympic Winter Games silver medallist now has his sights set firmly on his second Paralympic Games in PyeongChang 2018.

-His results for 2017 have been outstanding so far, claiming two silver medals at the 2017 Para Alpine Skiing World Championships in January in the Downhill and Super-G events.
-Adding to this a further three World Cup medals (gold and two silver).
+His results for 2018 have been outstanding so far, claiming two gold and one silver medal at the World Para Alpine Skiiing Cup in January in the Men's Super-G Sitting and Giant Slalom Sitting events.

 He was a stand out performer in 2015 also claiming World Titles in Downhill and Super-G as well as a silver medal in Giant Slalom at the IPC Alpine Skiing World Championships in Canada in March 2015.

 The World Championships were the culmination of a highly successful Northern Hemisphere season for Corey which saw him win a world cup silver medal and finish third overall on IPC World Cup rankings in February 2015.
 Other results included bronze in Slalom, silver in Giant Slalom at IPC races in Aspen, USA (December 2014); bronze in Slalom, silver in Giant Slalom at IPC North America Cup races (December 2014); bronze and gold in Downhill and gold in Super-G at the US National Champs (February 2014).